De Haar Castle: Arms

 The colours of the family van Zuylen are red and white.
 The coat of arms consists of three red columns on a white field.
 The different branches of this family differ slightly on these colours.
 This coat of arms does not only live on in the colours of the castle, but also in nearly all of the houses of Haarzuilens, even in the newly constructed ones.

 Current ownership

 In 2000, the family Van Zuylen van Nyevelt passed ownership of the castle and the gardens (45 ha) to the foundation Kasteel de Haar.
 However, the family retained the right to spend one month per year in the castle.
 In the same year, the Dutch society Natuurmonumenten bought the surrounding estate of 400 ha.
 An extensive restoration programme of the castle and the gardens was initiated in 2001 and was completed in 2011.

-After the death in 2011 of the last male heir, Thierry van Zuylen, his daughters also sold the castle's art collection and furnishings to the new owners.
+After the death in 2011 of the last male heir, Thierry van Zuylen, his five daughters also sold the castle's art collection and furnishings to the new owners.